anbox-cloud/discourse-docs/exp/rendering-architecture.md

 For rendering, you can use the `swrast` or the `null` platforms depending on your requirements.

-`swrast` is a software rasterisation platform, which is a rendering implementation of the Mesa driver with support for LLVMpipe.
+`swrast` is a software rasterization platform, which is a rendering implementation of the Mesa driver with support for LLVMpipe.
 It can be utilised for use cases that require a visual output without a GPU.
 When you set `swrast` with LLVMpipe as your backend in the `session.yaml` file, the rendering pipeline uses this platform irrespective of any available GPUs.
 To know more about this implementation, see [LLVMpipe](https://docs.mesa3d.org/drivers/llvmpipe.html).

 `null` is a backend renderer of the [Almost Native Graphics Layer Engine (ANGLE)](https://chromium.googlesource.com/angle/angle) and can be used when you do not need a graphic output, such as, automation testing.